taltosiano/OPP.Assignment1/README.md

 ### ConcreteMember
 ConcreteMember class implements the Member interface and contain a method for updating the status of the Member which set by the status of the UndoableStringBuilder object.

+### JvmUtilities
+This class came structured and ready in the assignment, what we needed was to check the memory size of the objects we used.
+This way we can also verify the effectiveness of the code we wrote.
+איןד
 |function in GroupAdmin |  Description |
 | ------------ | ------------ |
 | notifyRegister() | notify all the register members about every change |